 While social enterprises seem promising in promoting female entrepreneurship and gender equality, our research reveals that female social entrepreneurs still face disadvantages in securing funding compared to their male counterparts.
 Even though these disparities lessen with ventures of greater social value orientation, this is due to reduced funding for male founders, not increased funding for females.

 Lee, Jina.
-“The Gender of Scientific Authority: Novelty Claims and Gender Gaps in Scientific Impact Across Disciplines” [Major Revise at Gender & Society]
+“The Gender of Scientific Authority: Novelty Claims and Gender Gaps in Scientific Impact Across Disciplines” [R&R at Gender & Society]

 Paik, Eugene T., Jina Lee, Erin Leahey, Russell Funk.
 “Divide and Conquer?
 How Partitioned Audiences Shape the Impact of Domain-Spanning Innovation.”
 [Manuscript available]